TermuxHackz/AnonCrypt/README.md

 # Notice Bugs?
-If you use my AnonCrypt and you notice bugs in em feel free to email me those bugs and i will try fix them.
+If you use my AnonCrypt and you notice bugs feel free to email me those bugs and I will try fix them.
 Report those bugs to me <a href="mailto:AnonyminHack5@protonmail.com" target="_blank">here</a>.

 <h5>Thanks alot for the support</h5>